videlalvaro/videlalvaro.github.io/_posts/2011-05-12-rabbitmq-chat-post-mortem.md

 > whats rabbitmq anyway, some weird language bindings to zmq?

 After some hours it reached __350~__ users and the server crashed.
-There was no flow control… no throttle, no nothing… the internet… free to take down a poor web chat baby.
+Of course you can prevent yourself from that happening as we will discuss later.
+In this case there was no flow control… no throttle, no nothing… just the internet free to take down a poor web chat baby.

+## Preventing RabbitMQ from Crashing ##

+On detail that we have to keep into account when running RabbitMQ is that it is actually running on top of the Erlang Virtual Machine.
+This means that the issues that can make Erlang crash, can also crash RabbitMQ, or for that matter any system that you develop with Erlang.

-I took a look at the Erlang crash dump and found out that the server somehow ran out of memory. [@michaelklishin](http://twitter.com/#!/michaelklishin) suggested to change the RabbitMQ `memory_high_watermark` settings.
-The server was using __400MB__ top.
-The new settings allowed the server to go up to __800MB__ if needed.
+In this particular case, after I took a look at the Erlang crash dump, I could find that the server somehow ran out of memory.
+What the Erlang Virtual Machine does when it runs out of memory is to exit the process.
+As simple as that.

+A particular setting for RabbitMQ that can help in this case is the __memory\_high\_watermark__ parameter that you can specify in your RabbitMQ configuration file. [@michaelklishin](http://twitter.com/#!/michaelklishin) suggested me to change it.
+The server was using __400MB__ top, that is about a 40% of the available memory that Erlang can detect from the machine.
+I changed that value to 80% so the new settings allowed the server to go up to __800MB__ if needed.

+As I said before, the chat server didn't implemented any kind of throttling.
+So as long as the websockets connection could get opened, then a new AMPQ Channel and a new Queue would be declared for that user.
+For the purposes of a proof of concept project or a prototype like this web chat it might be OK to run a system like in this way but if you do some serious production deployment of a RabbitMQ system, you will look at ways of preventing the server from getting flowed by connections, messages and hyper active producers.

+There is much more you can do here to optimize your RabbitMQ server, like configure the number of Erlang Processes the server can spawn for example.
+You can see the description of the arguments accepted by the `erl` command [here](http://erlang.org/doc/man/erl.html) and the RabbitMQ configuration details [here](http://www.rabbitmq.com/configure.html).

+## Running Smoothly ##

-From that point it kept running pretty smoothly and I went to sleep when there were 530~ users online.
+From that point it kept running pretty smoothly and I went to sleep when there were __530~__ users online.
 How did I knew that… pretty simple.
 I used a simple shell command to count the number of private queues on the broker:

 {% highlight sh %}
 while true; do ./rabbitmqctl list_queues | grep amq. | wc -l; uptime; sleep 5s; done